unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 ```@example Main
 show(first(evts, 6), allcols = true)
 ```
 Every row is an experimental event.
-Note that `:latency` is meausred as the sample timestamps, whereas `:onset` would typically refer to seconds.
+Note that `:latency` refers to time in samples, whereas `:onset` would typically refer to seconds.

 ## Traditional Mass Univariate Analysis